moorepants/moorepants.info/content/pages/about.rst

----
-extends: columns.j2
-default_block: pagecontent
-title: About
+:title: About
-subtitle: moorepants
+:subtitle: moorepants
+:url:
+:save_as: index.html
+:sortorder: 0
+:date: 2018-10-05
+:front: true
-description: all the detailed info for the stalkers
+:description: all the detailed info for the stalkers
----

 So you want to know about me.
 Well, I'll tell you one thing about me.
 When I turned sixteen, I inherited a 1977 Plymouth Arrow from my grandfather, Garland